aaronparker/aaronparker.github.io/_posts/2005-11-10-support-site-woes.md

 categories:
   - Applications
 ---
-Over the past week, I've been creating an internal Exchange best practice/check list document so that we can standardise on how we configure Exchange serversÂ for our clients.
+Over the past week, I've been creating an internal Exchange best practice/check list document so that we can standardise on how we configure Exchange servers for our clients.
 This document includes a number of items including information on configuring AV scanners to exclude certain Exchange folders.
 I thought it best to provide the reader of this document direct links to knowledgebase articles on various AV products.
 I attempted to cover the following vendors:

   * Symantec;
   * Sophos;